LuluPong/LFwebscience/Lab6/README.md

 Once ^^ALL OF THAT^^ was finished, I edited my server.js to accomodate the new changes.
 At first, I wanted to create a new API for my lab 6 collection; however, I thought it would be easier and save space in my code to just use the *db/number* endpoint for get, put, and delete.
 The post endpoint was edited in th main */db* endpoint.
 It works but its weird.
 I used regular document id numbers from the submitted form and converted them to negative numbers.
 I passed this to node.
 Node would then use the absolute value of the negative number specifically for the lab 6 collection.
 I used several if statements to check if a document was supposed to go to/be accessed from one of the collections.
 It somehow works.

 **Extra**: *My biggest peeve was adding all the documents to the Mongo collection.
-While I could create an extra endpoint to handle this, just ran out of time.*
+While I could create an extra endpoint to handle this, just ran out of time.
+Another weird issue was radio button validation.
+For some reason, using the "required" attribute did not validate the radio buttons.
+Just found out Angular automatically disables native form validation...*

+After attempting to add validation for the radio buttons my entire application is now broken.
+Reverting to previous commits does solve the issue.